Modus

 It is also piloting a high-temperature ground-source heating system, and the skeleton was constructed using concrete rubble and blast-furnace material as aggregate.
 Scientists, meanwhile, are conducting research into how its green roof can sustain endangered plant species and are experimenting with technology that generates power from plants.

-Images: Christian Richters, Felix Claus Dick van Wageningen
+Images courtesy of Christian Richters, Felix Claus Dick van Wageningen

 Stadstuin Overtoom Amsterdam